phpearth/docs/oop/intro.md

 Object oriented programming (OOP) is a programming paradigm with objects and classes.
 Objects are usually instances of classes which have methods (functions defined inside a class) and properties (variables defined in class as descriptions of that class).

-PHP has always been object oriented programming language.
+PHP has always been an object oriented programming language.
 PHP 5 introduced a full object model.
-Over the version updates it got to an almost fully object oriented language.
-Many still consider PHP object-oriented capabilities not fully object oriented.
-But it is a matter of a perspective and coding style as well.
+As newer versions emerged over time, PHP reached the point of being almost a fully object oriented language.
+Many still consider PHP object oriented capabilities as not fully object oriented, but it's a matter of a perspective and coding style as well.

-At the beginning many developers don't find the concept of object oriented paradigm useful because it seems scary or they don't understand the practical benefits of it yet.
-For more advanced scripts OOP is essential part of PHP development.
+Many developers don't find the concept of the object oriented paradigm to be useful, because it seems scary, or because they don't yet understand the practical benefits of it, but for more advanced scripts, OOP is essential part of PHP development.

 ## Object oriented concepts

 Before we get into details, let's define some important OOP terms.

 * **Class**: This is a programmer-defined datatype, which includes local functions and local data.
 You can think of a class as a template for making many instances of the same kind (or class) of object.

 * **Object**: An individual instance of the data structure defined by a class.
   You define a class once and then make many objects that belong to it.
 Objects are also known as instances.

 * **Member variable**: These are the variables defined inside a class.
 This data will be invisible to the outside of the class and can be accessed via member functions.
-These variables are called attribute of the object once an object is created.
+These variables are called attributes of the object once it's created.

-* **Member function**: These are the function defined inside a class and are used to access object data.
+* **Member function**: These are the functions defined inside a class and are used to access object data.

-* **Inheritance**: When a class is defined by inheriting existing function of a parent class then it is called inheritance.
-Here child class inherits some or all member functions and variables of a parent class.
+* **Inheritance**: When a class is defined by inheriting existing function of a parent class, it is called inheritance.
+Here, a child class inherits some or all member functions and variables of its parent class.

-* **Parent class**: A class that is inherited from by another class.
-This is also called a base class or super class.
+* **Parent class**: A class that is inherited from by another class, also referred to as a base class or super class.

-* **Child class**: A class that inherits from another class.
-This is also called a subclass or derived class.
+* **Child class**: A class inherits from another class (the parent class), also referred to as a subclass or derived class.

-* **Polymorphism**: This is an object oriented concept where same function can be used for different purposes.
-For example, function name remains the same but it may take different number of arguments and can do different task.
+* **Polymorphism**: This is an object oriented concept where the same function can be used for different purposes.
+For example, the name of a function remaining the same but taking a different number of arguments and performing a different task.

-* **Overloading**: a type of polymorphism in which some or all of operators have different implementations depending on the types of their arguments.
-Similarly functions can also be overloaded with different implementation.
+* **Overloading**: A type of polymorphism in which some or all operators have different implementations depending on the types of their arguments.
+  Similarly, functions can also be overloaded with different implementations.

 * **Data abstraction**: Any representation of data in which the implementation details are hidden (abstracted).

-* **Encapsulation**: Refers to a concept where we encapsulate all the data and member functions together to form an object.
+* **Encapsulation**: Refers to a concept whereby data is encapsulated together with member functions to form an object.

-* **Constructor**: Refers to a special type of function which is called automatically whenever there is an object formation from a class.
+* **Constructor**: Refers to a special type of function to be called automatically whenever an object is formed from a class.

-* **Destructor**: Refers to a special type of function which will be called automatically whenever an object is deleted or goes out of scope.
+* **Destructor**: Refers to a special type of function to be called automatically whenever an object is deleted or goes out of scope.

 ## Defining classes